KZNSA is an independent not-for-profit, public benefit organisation with 18A status

 DELIVERING ON INCUBATION

-KZNSA provides opportunities for local creative individuals and small businesses to generate income in the space without charge.
+KZNSA also provides opportunities for local creative individuals and small businesses to use our space without charge to generate income.

 The membership-base, management, activities and facilities of the KZNSA need to always be representative of the community in which the gallery exists, just as the activities of the KZNSA should bring about relevant transformation in the lives of individuals who take part.